annashipman/annashipman.github.io/_posts/2019-03-22-meeting-vendors.md

 layout: blog_post
 ---

-In my job as Tech Director, an important part of it is building relationships with vendors.
-When I joined the FT, the excellent [Rob Shilston](https://twitter.com/rtshilston) gave me his five top top tips on how to make the most of those meetings, and he has kindly agreed to share them here.
+Building relationships with vendors is an important part of my role as Tech Director and when I joined the Financial Times, the excellent [Rob Shilston](https://twitter.com/rtshilston) gave me his five top top tips on how to make the most of those meetings.
+He has kindly agreed to share them here.

 ## 1. Use it as an opportunity to learn about how others are doing things